HillaryDanan/TIDE-resonance/TRUST_RESEARCH_DOCS.md

 ### Citations
 - Axelrod, R. (1984).
 The Evolution of Cooperation
 - Nowak, M. A. (2006).
 Five rules for the evolution of cooperation
-- [Your relevant papers on cognitive architectures]
+- TO BE CONTINUED & UPDATED